Theoretical Analysis of Sequential Importance Sampling Algorithms for a Class of Perfect Matching Problems: Analysis of Moments

+Thus far, it has been shown that both $\E \theta(Y)$ and $\Var \theta(Y)$ are both of order $n$.
 This section explicitly computes the asymptotic behavior of $\E \theta(Y)$ and $\Var \theta(Y)$ using generating functions.
 This method was first analyzed in~\cite{cdg18} and later refined in~\cite{dk19} to be applicable to type-$(1, 1)$, type-$(2, 1)$, and type-$(2, 2)$ permutations.
 This section further generalizes the method to arbitrary pairs $(s, t)$.